 So, you’re thinking of adding to your family.
 How exciting!
 And no, I’m not talking about a baby; I’m talking about pets.
 While deciding to adopt an animal is a fun time, it’s also a serious financial commitment.
 It’s important to consider whether or not you and your family can afford the financial strain of bringing a new dog, cat, fish, or pet rock home.
+It would be quite an adjustment to your budget.
 So, can you afford a new pet?
 Here are some costs associated with pets to consider.

 Can You Afford a New Pet?

 Before getting caught up in the whirlwind of bringing a new pet home, remember that getting a new pet is serious work.
-If you are trying to get out of debt, adding another cost to your plate may not be the best idea.
+If you’re working on debt management, adding another cost to your plate may not be the best idea.
 Plus, buying a pet is a decision that that impacts the life of an animal; something that shouldn’t be done on a whim or without preparation.
 So, can you afford a new pet?

 - Initial Cost: While it can be tempting to visit a breeder to get your newest member of the family, pets can be costly.
 For instance, buying a puppy from a breeder could cost anywhere from a few hundred to over a thousand dollars.
 If you are considering visiting the pet store or a puppy mill, remember that the conditions are not always pristine.
 Adoption is a cheaper, more socially conscious, alternative.
 It’s no-to-low cost, and you could be helping an animal with no home and a sad ulterior fate.